EmotiBit/Biometric_Validation_Methods/README.md

 Welcome to the EmotiBit Biometric Validation Methods repository!

-Here, you can find the methodology, structure, and instructions for testing biometric algorithms.
-In addition, you can find data files for every version of procedure instructions that we release.
-Each procedure instructions release contains the EmotiBit data alongside the ground-truth data (from another device) so that an EmotiBit algorithm can be compared with other EmotiBit algorithms and/or other devices.

 The goal is to standardize methods used for scoring the accuracy of algorithms that detect biometric signals.
-Different conditions (i.e. sitting still, standing, running) can cause problems for algorithms that detect biometric signals, so these methodologies are meant to be able to standardize the way we check accuracy in different environments.
+This repository provides standardized methods for validating biometric algorithms across different conditions (sitting, standing, running, etc.).

+## What you can do with this repository

+1. **Test your algorithm** - Evaluate algorithm performance using provided datasets
+2. **Add a new test** - Create new test procedures that will be used to evaluate algorithms
+3. **Add a new dataset** - Add new datasets for existing tests for new devices

 ## Definitions